hyperledger-archives/fabric/docs/API/CoreAPI.md

 }
 ```

-For additional information on the Open Blockchain CLI commands, please see the OBC protocol specification section on [CLI](https://github.com/openblockchain/obc-docs/blob/master/protocol-spec.md#63-cli).
+For additional information on the Hyperledger fabric CLI commands, please see the Hyperledger fabric protocol specification section on [CLI](https://github.com/hyperledger/fabric/tree/master/docs/protocol-spec.md#63-cli).

-## Open Blockchain REST API:
+## Hyperledger fabric REST API:

-You can work with the Open Blockchain REST API through any tool of your choice.
+You can work with the Hyperledger fabric REST API through any tool of your choice.
 For example, the curl command line utility or a browser based client such as the Firefox Rest Client or Chrome Postman.
 You can likewise trigger REST requests directly through [Swagger](http://swagger.io/).
 You can utilize the Swagger service directly or, if you prefer, you can set up Swagger locally by following the instructions [here](#to-set-up-swagger-ui).

-**Note:** The Open Blockchain REST interface port is defined as port 5000 in the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
+**Note:** The Hyperledger fabric REST interface port is defined as port 5000 in the [core.yaml](https://github.com/hyperledger/fabric/blob/master/core.yaml).
 If you are sending REST requests to the peer node from inside Vagrant, use port 5000.
 If you are sending REST requests through Swagger, the port specified in the Swagger file is port 3000.
 The different port emphasizes that Swagger will likely run outside of Vagrant.
 To send requests from the Swagger interface, set up port forwarding from host port 3000 to Vagrant port 5000 on your machine, or edit the Swagger configuration file to specify another  port number of your choice.

-**Note on test blockchain** If you want to test the REST APIs locally, construct a test blockchain by running the TestServerOpenchain_API_GetBlockCount test implemented inside [api_test.go](https://github.com/openblockchain/obc-peer/blob/master/openchain/api_test.go).
+**Note on test blockchain** If you want to test the REST APIs locally, construct a test blockchain by running the TestServerOpenchain_API_GetBlockCount test implemented inside [api_test.go](https://github.com/hyperledger/fabric/blob/master/core/rest/api_test.go).
 This test will create a test blockchain with 5 blocks.
 Subsequently restart the peer process.

 ```
     cd /opt/gopath/src/github.com/openblockchain/obc-peer